aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 ### Dependencies, and CI going red everywhere

 Every open pull request went red at once, and none of them had caused it.
-The package depended on an unpinned `aiida-core` git branch, which had moved to a 3.0 development version that conflicted with `aiida-pseudo`'s cap.
+The package depended on `aiida-core`'s development branch rather than a release, because the project needed features that were not in a released version yet.
+When `aiida-core` 2.9.0 went out, its default branch was bumped to `3.0.dev0`, which conflicted with `aiida-pseudo`'s upper bound, and every build that resolved dependencies picked it up.
+Nobody thought much of the version bump at the time, and the same breakage surfaced in other repositories tracking the branch.
+That is the cost of building against unreleased dependencies, which is what this project was deliberately doing.
-I pinned it ([aiida-agents#89](https://github.com/aiidateam/aiida-agents/pull/89)), and once `aiida-core` 2.9 was released, the project was moved onto the released version.
+I pinned it ([aiida-agents#89](https://github.com/aiidateam/aiida-agents/pull/89)), and once `aiida-core` 2.9 was released, the project moved onto the released version.

 I nearly shipped a silent regression here.
 An override I added dropped Sphinx and fifty other packages from the lock file, which I caught only because the pull request's diff summary said 883 deletions on what should have been a two-file change.